Rigid-framed electric locomotive: and the 'Java bogie'

 The bogie was arranged so that the pivot axis was just behind the pivoted driven axle.
 The axles were driven by Buchli drives, to permit suspension movement, and as the pivot was so close to the axle this linkage could also absorb the bogie's movement, as the driven axle twisted in place but did not move sideways by much.

 They were followed in 1926 by the two JGR class 7000, later classified as ED54, for Japan, also built by SLM / BBC and with Buchli drives.
 These performed well, compared to other Japanese locomotives with nose-suspended traction motors, but were thought complicated and non-standard.
 With the culture of 1930s Japan and the increasing demand for self-reliance, rather than importing locomotives from overseas, they were used little and were withdrawn in 1948, despite this being the height of Japanese rebuilding post-war.

 A group of three different trial express passenger locomotives were supplied for the 1,500 V DC Great Indian Peninsula Railway in 1928.
-The first of these was most successful and followed by the EA/1 class of 21 and later the single A/2.
+The first of these was most successful and followed by the GIPR EA/1 class of 21 and later the single GIPR EA/2.
 They were asymmetric, with a 2′Bo(A1) arrangement and a Java bogie at one end; a four-wheeled bogie at the other supported the electrical equipment.
 This electrical equipment was supplied by Metrovick but the locomotives were built by SLM and used their Winterthur drive, with paired traction motors above each axle, driving through a single central gear.
 The high-mounted motors were also found useful for services on flooded lines during the Indian monsoon.